Living in Indonesia, A Site for Expatriates

 Home » Expat Community Organizations »

-Annual Christmas / Spring Bazaars in Jakarta
+Annual Christmas / Holiday Bazaars in Jakarta

 If you love to shop you have come to the right place!
 Yes, Jakarta really is a shopper's paradise, as many beautiful and unique items can be found here at relatively inexpensive prices.
 The numerous bazaars organized by groups within the expatriate community provide the best opportunities for finding those special items that you will treasure long after your departure from Indonesia as well as unusual and delightful gifts for friends and family.